How to Plant, Grow, and Care for Pussy Willows

 Salix caprea

-The blossoms of Salix caprea, the goat willow, begin also as small white catkins.
+The blossoms of Salix caprea (goat willow, great sallow, or just pussy willow) begin also as small white catkins.
 The catkins are slightly larger than the American pussy willow.
 Over time, goat willow catkins mature into much larger blossoms with long tendril-like flowers.
 Male flowers have a bright yellow coloration due to their pollen.
 Female flowers tend towards a greenish tint.

 Goat willow may have gotten its name from being a browse fodder for goats.
 This smallish tree rarely grows much taller than 18-33 feet in height.
 In fact, it tends towards more of a dwarf habit.
 Not as small as Salix discolor, it can become a stunning ornamental tree in cooler climates.